 Sunday, 20 October

 An evening cocktail function celebrating diversity in all its forms, and discussing how equal opportunities can help to advance sustainable river basin management.
+This years Diversity in Water theme is Resilient Communities.

 All delegates are welcome to attend this evening function which includes drinks and canapes.
 Tickets are available when you register.